 I think all the feathering I did in the first 3 races may have contributed to the head gasket starting to leak in Race 4.
 We decided to park the car following that race before anything expensive happened.

-Here’s the link to 2 videos I did about the weekend. the first is a promo for SOVREN.
+Here’s the link to 3 videos I did about the weekend.
+The first is a promo for SOVREN.
 The second is the in-car footage from my car.
 The third is in-car footage from Terry Forland’s drive in the #35 car in the USRRC Seniors Tour race.

 In just over 90 days since his arrival in America, Luigi is back in action on track.